Neal Stephenson & Co. turn failed Magic Leap AR project into an Audible drama

 GamesBeat: I remember your talk from Magic Leap’s debut.
 It involved a lot of goats.
 Are there goats in this thing?

 Stephenson: The baby goats project was the brainchild of Karen Laur, who was part of the creative team that came up with this world.
 But baby goats was an unrelated idea.
 Why not populate your living room with goats that run around and jump up on tables and are responsive to the environment?
-In order to build that application, we had to do a lot of fundamental engineering work around–we built a debugger.
+In order to build that application, we had to do a lot of fundamental engineering work around — we built a debugger.
 We built some other utilities for analyzing a room, breaking down the geometry of it, creating pathways.
 All of that was fundamental building block stuff that needed to be done.

 The direction that project took became a demonstration code project.
 We made that application work at a basic level, and we released several tiers of technology, beginning with the debugger and building on top of that, so that other developers who wanted to create their own applications on the Magic Leap platform could use that sample code as a template to work from.
 We then used that underlying tool set to build the location-based experience work that we did for the New Found Land IP.